-It's important that you consider the different types of construction contracts.
-It's crucial that you select one that will cover what you need it to and be the right fit for your needs.
+It's important that you consider the different types of construction contracts so you select one that will cover what you need it to and be the right fit for your needs.

 Like with anything, preparation is key.
 When the time comes for your builder to sit down with union representatives and project stakeholders, he or she should know what to expect.

 Pick a negotiator with the right skill set and characteristics.
 This will make it easier to strike a deal that suits you and your needs.
 You'll want to achieve the goals you've set but also keep both parties happy.
 They'll also need to know how to best handle face-to-face negotiations.
 They can be high-pressure and intimidating.
 So, you want someone who can make a good impression and keep a cool head.

 A negotiator that knows all the tricks and methods is a huge advantage.
 They'll leave each party coming away thinking they have a great deal.

 There are two options for builders when it comes to complete work on a project.
 They can either direct hire their own employees or they can subcontract the work out.

 If they go for the latter, they'll hire an independent contractor to supply the labor.
 Either way, it isn't always an easy choice to make.